 Launch Year: 2015-2016 Academic Year

-With the $75,000 funding from GFI and the $2500 grant-money that MSU acquired, SOAR was poised to begin tackling foos insecurity at the beginning of the 15-16 academic year.
+With the $75,000 funding from GFI and the $2500 grant-money that the Muslim Student Union (MSU) acquired, SOAR was poised to begin tackling food insecurity at the beginning of the 15-16 academic year.
 As such, through the combined efforts of SOAR, the ASUCI Food Security Commission, and dozens of student leaders and volunteers, three main achievements were accomplished during this academic year:

-- A few days before the opening of the pantry, SOAR hired Andrea Gutierrez, a UCI Alumna, to be a full-time Food Security & Access Coordinator to run the pantry, develop programming, and come up with solutions to tackled foor insecurity on the UCI campus.
+A few days before the opening of the pantry, SOAR hired Andrea Gutierrez, a UCI Alumna, to be a full-time Food Security & Access Coordinator to run the pantry, develop programming, and come up with solutions to tackled food insecurity on the UCI campus.

 Other Notable Accomplishments